AFForge/ARMOR/README.md

 A.R.M.O.R. is a proprietary, real-time tactical assistant system designed for autonomous and remote-controlled tracked platforms.
 The system integrates deep neural networks with computer vision algorithms for automated detection, tracking, targeting, and monocular distance estimation of ground targets.

-The system architecture is built on complete signature neutrality with dynamic target configuration capabilities.
+he system architecture focuses on thermal signature mitigation, passive acquisition, and cryptographic transmission security, with dynamic target configuration capabilities.

 ## Core Design Assumptions